esthercrs/template_R/README.md

 ## Introduction

-This is a git repository containing git templates for the development of a R project.
+This repository is a git repository containing git templates of scientific projects.
+The aim is to inspire you to conduct research in an open, reproducible and honest way.

+In the introduction, you could briefly present your project and refer to your papers, if any.

 ## Usage

+To use this repository for your own research, simply click on “Use this template” at the top of this page.
+Change the name to something descriptive for your project and adapt the license as you wish.

+You can also clone the repository and restructure it if necessary.

+In the usage section of your README, note how to retrieve your project and how to set it up.

+Here's an example :

 i.
 Clone the project